-The 2020 Rock fishing season will start on March 1st, 2020.
-Before the season ended on December 31st, we were catching limits on almost every HALF DAY trip.
+The 2022 Rock fishing season will end on Dec 31st, 2022.
+Right now we were catching limits on almost every HALF DAY trip.
 In other words, bang for your buck!
-Departing daily from Mission Bay and San Diego bay, the Kraken (30' 6 pack), The Easter B (50' 6 pack), the Dead Eye (28' 4 pack), and the Avery Rose (24' 4 pack) will all be participating this year.
+Departing daily from Mission Bay and San Diego bay, the Kraken (30' 6 pack), The Nauitlus (50' 6 pack), the Cattitude (28' 4 pack), and the Reel Life (29' 4 pack) will all be participating this year.
 Any trip 6 hours and above, open party or private, is perfectly suitable to bring home limits or close to limits with nearly wide open fishing.

 Earlier this decade, rock fish stocks were heavily depleted by over fishing, but with competent fishery management, they have made an incredible comeback.
 What this means to you is an easy day of fishing, and a full cooler of fish at the end of the day.

 Here are my top three reasons to go rock fishing this year!

 Millennials out there may not get the joke above, but Rock fish is some of the best eating fish out there.
 Soft, white, flaky meat that hardly taste like fish.
 Of course, the best dish to make is MEXICAN FISH TACOS.
 Most people do not know it, but if you have ever had real Mexican fish tacos, you were probably being served rock fish or rock cod.

 Catching rock fish is not difficult.
 Pull up to about 180 feet of water and let your bait sink to the bottom.
 Wait for the tug, and reel them up.
 Sometimes you will even catch more than one at a time.
 The bigger rockfish put up a decent fight until they start to surface, and then they inflate like a soccer ball due to decompression, making them come up very easy.